Dkowald/kwld.CoreUtil/Readme.md

 - Better implementation for IDirectoryInfo.IsCaseSensitive()
 - Renamed TreeCUD to TreeDiff
 - IsCaseSensitive now available on Directory; Files and IFileSystem
+- EnsureEmpty now usable if selected folder is current directory.
 ## Features

 ### Global Usings